elephantscale/es-training-new/cybersecurity-common/slides/Security_Design.md

  * At each stage of the boot process the boot software checks that the hardware configuration matches the expected configuration parameters for that stage

- * The boot process ensures that if an error occurs during any stage of the process, the device “fails gracefully” into a secure state in which RAM has been cleared of residual code
+ * The boot process ensures that if an error occurs during any stage of the process, the device "fails gracefully" into a secure state in which RAM has been cleared of residual code

      - Failed boots do not leave the device open to unauthorized access